-Although many taxpayers are frightened by the very prospect of the Internal Revenue Service or the IRS, they are actually benevolent to some degree and offers flexibility with payment plans.
-One of their most friendly payment schemes is through installment agreements.
+Although many taxpayers are frightened by the very prospect of the Internal Revenue Service or the IRS, they do offer flexibility with payment plans.
+One of their most friendly payment schemes is through an installment arrangement known as a IRS Tax Payment Plan.

 Steps for an IRS Installment Agreements